 When polling is over, all the ballot boxes are taken to a central counting place for each constituency.
 The count starts at 9am on the day after polling day.
 The ballot papers are then sorted into piles of ballot papers for each candidate.

 The ballot papers are mixed, counted and sorted and spoiled papers are rejected.
-A paper is spoiled if it does not have an official stamp, if it does not indicate a clear choice, for example, if you have indicated two No. 1's on the paper, or if anything is written on the ballot paper by which the voter can be identified.
-The Total Valid Poll therefore, is the total number of votes minus the number of spoiled papers.
+A paper is spoiled if it does not have an official stamp, if it does not indicate a clear choice, for example, if you have indicated No. 1 twice on the paper, or if anything is written on the ballot paper by which the voter can be identified.
+The total valid poll therefore, is the total number of votes minus the number of spoiled papers.

-If a candidate receives more than the quota on any count, the surplus votes are transferred to the remaining candidates in proportion to the next available preferences indicated by voters (i.e., the next preference on each vote for a candidate who has not been elected or eliminated).
-For example, if candidate A receives 900 votes more than the quota on the first count and on examining all of his or her votes, it is found that 30% of these have next available preferences for candidate B, then candidate B does not get 30% of all candidate A's votes, candidate B gets 30% of his/her surplus, i.e., 270 votes (30% of 900).
+If a candidate receives more than the quota on any count, the surplus votes are transferred to the remaining candidates in proportion to the next available preferences indicated by voters (that is, the next preference on each vote for a candidate who has not been elected or eliminated).
+For example, if candidate A receives 900 votes more than the quota on the first count and on examining all of their votes, it is found that 30% of these have next available preferences for candidate B, then candidate B does not get 30% of all candidate A's votes, candidate B gets 30% of A's surplus, that is, 270 votes (30% of 900).

-Where a candidate is elected at the second or at later count, only the votes that brought him/her over the quota are examined in the surplus distribution, i.e., the parcel of votes last transferred to the elected candidate.
+Where a candidate is elected at the second or at later count, only the votes that brought them over the quota are examined in the surplus distribution, that is, the parcel of votes last transferred to the elected candidate.

-If two or more candidates exceed the quota at the same time, the larger surplus is distributed first.
-The distribution of a surplus is prohibited if it cannot materially affect the progress of the count, either by electing a candidate or saving the lowest candidate from elimination.
+If 2 or more candidates exceed the quota at the same time, the larger surplus is distributed first.
+The surplus must be distributed if it can elect a candidate or save the lowest candidate from elimination or qualify a candidate for recoupment of their election expenses or deposit (if applicable).

 Department of the Environment, Community and Local Government